-The start of the process and the situation with implementation the of the project "Rehabilitation of the road segment: The "Pallati shigjeta"overpass me the Roundabout "Shqiponja", with ARA as developing authority, is problematic and in flagrant violation of the law, because every issued act or performed action by public authorities, which are analyzed in this report, have occurred without the relevant decision of NTC on obtaining the building permit for: "Rehabilitation of the Road Segment: The overpass "Pallati me shigjeta"- the Roundabout "Shqiponja", Tirana municipality".
+- The start of the process and the situation with the implementation of the project "Rehabilitation of the road segment: The overpass "Pallati me shigjeta"- the Roundabout "Shqiponja", with ARA as developing authority, is problematic and in flagrant violation of the law, because every issued act or performed action by public authorities, which are analyzed in this report, have occurred without the relevant decision of NTC on obtaining the building permit for: "Rehabilitation of the Road Segment: The overpass "Pallati me shigjeta"- the Roundabout "Shqiponja", Tirana municipality".
 Upon decision No. 01, dated 20.11.2018, NTC approved the development permit for the "Rehabilitation of the Road Segment: The overpass "Pallati me shigjeta"- the Roundabout "Shqiponja", rather than the building permit.
-The building permit issued as a legal and valid administrative act by the competent public body (NTC) is the sole act that both enables and allows the beneficiary subject to start implementing the already approved project.
+The building permit issued as a legal and valid administrative act by the competent public body (NTC) is the sole act that both enables and allows the beneficiary subject to start implementing the already approved project. - In violation of the legal obligation, ARA did not perform the mandatory public consultation and information process with the residents of Astir area and interested actors, when designing and approving the project "Rehabilitation of the Road Segment: The overpass "Pallati me shigjeta"- the Roundabout "Shqiponja". - Any request that ARA to other public bodies, namely Tirana Municipality TPI and NTPI for freeing the construction site; any notice to vacate, and any intervention to private properties for their demolition or partial damage by any subject; any harm to public properties by any subject that performed or allowed it; any decision-making for exclusion from legalization without the completion of the process of the necessary acts for starting with the construction of the public work; any expropriation procedure; as well as any other conclusive action performed in such circumstances that violated the legal rights and freedoms of Astir area residents, is not only illegal but also criminally punishable.

-The public position of the President of the Republic of Albania was submitted to the Ombudsper-son, via forwarding letter No. 131/1, dated 04.02.2019, of the Secretary General of the President of the Republic institution.
+81The public position of the President of the Republic of Albania was submitted to the Ombudsperson, via forwarding letter No. 131/1, dated 04.02.2019, of the Secretary General of the President of the Republic institution.